LucaScheller/VFX-UsdAssetResolver/docs/src/installation/building.md

 # Building
-Currently we support building against Houdini on Linux and Windows.
+Currently we support building against Houdini and Maya on Linux and Windows.
 If you don't want to self-compile, you can also download pre-compiled builds on our [release page](https://github.com/LucaScheller/VFX-UsdAssetResolver/releases).
 To load the resolver, you must specify a few environment variables, see our [Resolvers > Environment Variables](../resolvers/overview.md#environment-variables) section for more details.

 ## Setting up our build environment
 After installing the [requirements](./requirements.md), we first need to set a couple of environment variables that our cmake file depends on.

 ### Using our convenience setup script
 On Linux we provide a bash script that you can source that sets up our development environment.
-This sets a few environment variables needed to build the resolver as well as for Houdini to load it.
+This sets a few environment variables needed to build the resolver as well as for Houdini/Maya to load it.
 This can be done by running the following from the source directory:
 ~~~admonish info title=""
 ```bash